RetroPie/RetroPie-Docs/docs/EmulationStation.md

 Your controller driver is likely being started after EmulationStation.
 An easy way around this is to add a "sleep" command in the EmulationStation start script in `/usr/bin/emulationstation`.
 [More information here.](http://www.reddit.com/r/raspberry_pi/comments/16w9qn/emulationstation_and_a_logitech_dual_action/c816dz1)

+### How do I add another controller to navigate and control ES?

+Open the Main Menu by pressing ```Start``` on the original controller that you have already setup.
+Then navigate to Configure Input and press ```A``` to start.
+Now on the other controller press and hold down any button.
+This should bring up the option to setup this controller.
+When finished, navigate to the OK button on screen, then press the button that you set as ```A``` on your controller to exit.

-### I don't have enough buttons to finish the Input Config screen?!
+### I don't have enough buttons to finish the Configure Input screen?!

 Just hold down a button to skip each unused button until you get to the end of the configuration